Top 25 DynamoDB Interview Questions & Answers [2024]

 Q1.
 What is DynamoDB?

-DynamoDB is a fully managed NoSQL database service.
-It is backed by AWS and provides exciting features like seamless scalability, fast performance, and high reliability over data.
-DynamoDB supports both key-value and document data structures.
-In addition, this service comes with different pricing tiers to suit varying user requirements.
+DynamoDB is a fully managed NoSQL database service provided by AWS.
+It offers features like seamless scalability, fast performance, and high reliability.
+DynamoDB supports both key-value and document data structures, making it versatile for various use cases.
+Additionally, it comes with different pricing tiers to suit varying user requirements, ensuring cost-effectiveness.

-DynamoDB is quite effective at data storing and retrieval in all traffic levels and allows the users to create tables for the database.
+DynamoDB is highly effective at data storage and retrieval across all traffic levels, allowing users to create tables for their databases with ease.

 02. What are NoSQL databases?

-NoSQL or non-relational databases focus on different data storing models rather than a tabular structure.
+NoSQL or non-relational databases focus on different data storage models rather than a tabular structure.
 There are four types of NoSQL databases:

 03. What are the key features of DynamoDB?